 This is why the Department of Education recommends that you certify your employment and recertify it regularly.
 This is not a requirement to qualify for PSLF; it’s just a recommendation.
 However, it’s the only way to ensure you actually qualify for forgiveness at the end of the 10-year period

-You must also maintain eligibility for continued enrollment in hardship based repayment plan.
+You must also maintain eligibility for continued enrollment in a hardship-based repayment plan.
 If your income is too high, then you won’t be eligible.
 You must recertify your income and family size each year in order to maintain eligibility in the program.

 Full-time paid employment is a requirement to qualify for Public Service Loan Forgiveness.
 However, that’s not to say that there are no student loan forgiveness opportunities for volunteers.
 However, this usually doesn’t involve volunteering at your local fire department or hospital.